WP Simple Pay Blog

 • The brand is healthy because it can afford to invest in app development.

-• If the customer is unhappy, the app stores might provide some remedy.
+• If the customer is unhappy, the app stores might provide a remedy.

 Generally, you wouldn’t include app store logos during the checkout process.
 Your shoppers might click them to download your app and never complete their purchase.
 But it’s smart to include them in an accessible place on your website, like the footer.

-There are hundreds of different types of trust badges you can put on your website, but you shouldn’t include them all.
+There are hundreds of different types of trust badges you can add to your site, but you shouldn’t include them all.
 It’s important to add the ones that have the greatest impact on your customers.

-Placing your trust badges in the right locations is just as important as having them at all.
-There isn’t much point if your visitors can’t see them.
+Placing your trust badges in the right locations is just as important as having them.
+There isn’t much point to them if your visitors can’t see them.

-Make sure to match the trust badge to the action you want them to take.
-For instance, if you want your visitor to sign up for a demonstration, it wouldn’t make sense to place financial-type trust badges near the form because the user isn’t making a purchasing decision.
-In this case, it would be smarter to put logos of your partners or customers, or perhaps a “No obligation” customer satisfaction badge.
+Be sure to match the trust badge to the action you want them to take.
+For example, if you want your visitor to sign up for a demonstration, placing financial-type trust badges near the form wouldn’t make sense because the user isn’t making a purchasing decision.
+In this case, it would be smarter to put logos of your partners or customers or perhaps a “No obligation” customer satisfaction badge.

 The header can be a good spot for trust badges if they’re important to the customer’s buying process.
-For example, you might put a “Google Partner” logo in your header if you know your customers are looking for products that work well with Google products.
-Limit yourself to one – maybe two – trust badges in the header or you risk cluttering the page.
+For example, you might put a “Google Partner” logo in your header if your customers are looking for products that work well with Google products.
+Limit your site to one or two trust badges in the header, or you risk cluttering the page.

 Key Takeaway

-Trust badges are important for every website, but they’re critical for sites that take payments, whether you have a full line of ecommerce products or you process simple transactions.
+Trust badges are important for every site, but they’re critical for sites that accept payments, whether you have a full line of eCommerce products or process simple one-time transactions.
 They make your customers comfortable making a purchase, which leads to more sales.

 Start Accepting Payments Today